Nominations are now open for the role of Accountability Board Chair and for ten ordinary members of the Accountability Board.

 - Reviewing the progress of approved policy proposals

-- Making recommendations to union Council regarding lapsing policies and whether they need to be renewed or allowed to lapse
+- Making recommendations to the union Council regarding lapsing policies and whether they need to be renewed or allowed to lapse

 - The delegation of who will review which reps activity, taking into account conflicts of interest and availability